QubesOS/qubes-doc/user/managing-os/fedora/fedora-upgrade.md

         [user@dom0 ~]$ sudo dnf remove qubes-template-fedora-<old>

-## Summary instructions for in-place upgrade of Fedora Minimal TemplateVMs
+## Summary instructions for Fedora Minimal TemplateVMs

 **Note:** The prompt on each line indicates where each command should be entered: `dom0`, `fedora-<old>`, or `fedora-<new>`, where `<old>` is the Fedora version number *from* which you are upgrading, and `<new>` is the Fedora version number *to* which you are upgrading.